nxp-mcuxpresso/mcuxsdk-middleware-zigbee/Docs/UG10194/topics/ota_upgrade_operation.md

 # OTA upgrade operation
-This section describes the OTA upgrade operation for K32W148-EVK, FRDM-MCXW71, or MCX-W72-EVK boards.
+This section describes the OTA upgrade operation for FRDM-MCXW71, MCX-W71-EVK or MCX-W72-EVK boards.
 For information about the over-the-air upgrade process for RW612 platforms, refer to the section, [Zigbee Over The Air Upgrade (OTA) for RW612 platforms](https://bitbucket.sw.nxp.com/projects/CONNINT/repos/zigbee_public/browse/platform/RW612/docs/README.md#over-the-air-upgrade-ota).<br>

 To add an image to the coordinator, the OTA images must be programmed.
 To program the OTA images, perform the following steps:

 1. Use the J-Link utility.
 2. Download `J-Link` from [J-Link / J-Trace Downloads](https://www.segger.com/downloads/jlink).
-3. Plug the K32W148-EVK, FRDM-MCXW71, or the MCX-W72-EVK board to the USB port \(no need to keep the **SW4** button pressed while doing this step\).
+3. Plug the FRDM-MCXW71 or the MCX-W71-EVK board, or the MCX-W72-EVK board to the USB port \(no need to keep the **SW4** button pressed while doing this step\).
 4. Create a `commands_script` file with the following content \(change the application name as necessary\):

     ```